arslankhanali/ansible-master/Readme.md

 # Playbook to gather facts
 ansible-playbook -l node1 playbooks/gatherFacts.yaml
 ```

+# Imp files
+1. inventory
+2. on mac
+   1. /etc/hosts
+   2. /Users/arslankhan/.ssh/config
+3. ansible.cfg
+4. variable file
+   1. good to put it in `host_vars` folder

+# Notes
+1. **Gather facts:** is implicit by default i.e. true
+2. **Quotes**: Put `single quotes` inside `double quotes`. `"''"`
+   1. Escape single quotes that are used as plain texts not to segment
+   2. `"command='su root -c \'touch /etc/sudoers.d/rc\'' responses=Password=billu"`
+   3. Essitially put escape character `\` with evertthing except first `"` before command and first `'` before sudo.
+No escape ch when these `" and '` close as well.
+3. **Command vs Shell**: Careful about characters with `command` module.
+Some cannot be processed through the shell, so variables like `$HOME` and operations like `"<", ">", "|", and "&" `will not work.
+   1. In such cases use `shell` module
+   2. command is safer and preferred over shell

 # Variables
 When adding a new host to inventory.
 Its a good idea to put all its variables in `host_vars/<hostname>.yaml` file